zdavkeos/Stack-Depth/README.md

 And there we go (with annotations):
 ![Plot](demos/plot_foobar.png)

-And here is another one of a recursive Fibonnaci function:
+And here is another one of a recursive Fibonacci function:
 ![Plot](demos/plot_fibo.png)

 ## Conclusion